nishantrpai/chess-streaming-widget/README.md

 - **Dual Platform Support**: Works with both Lichess and Chess.com
 - **Real-time Stats**: Displays rating, wins, losses, win rate, and current streak
+- **Auto Tournament Detection**: Automatically detects if you're playing in a tournament
+- **Tournament-Specific Ratings**: Shows appropriate rating (bullet/blitz/rapid) based on tournament type
+- **Live Tournament Tracking**: Shows your position, points, and total players when in tournaments
 - **Last 10 Games**: Visual representation of recent game results
 - **Streamer-Friendly**: Optimized for small window sizes (perfect for overlay)
 - **PWA Ready**: Can be installed as a Progressive Web App